55: No Such Thing As Samurai Nail Clippers

 But that's the thing.

-So I was looking into this as well, not fungus, but just plants.
+So I was looking into this as well.
+Not fungus, but just plants.

 They all used to have really rude names.

-Dandelions prying to be known as dandelions, were originally called pissabed.
-Oh, yeah.
+Dandelions prying prying to be known as dandelions, were originally called pissabed.

 And they were called pissabed because.
 In French, they're called piss-on-lis, which is the same.

-Mare's fart, naked ladies, open arse,
+But listen to these other names: mare's fart, naked ladies, open arse,

-hounds piss, and bumtowel.
+hounds piss, and bum towel.

 So insects can talk to each other using a plant as a kind of telephone.